 Many patients who are considering entering a partial hospitalization program worry that two or three weeks of intensive treatment is a long time to be away from the rest of the world.
-You can start by explaining that truth is quite the opposite.
+You can start by explaining that the truth is quite the opposite.

 PHP clients attend group therapy with lots of other people who are experiencing similar problems.
 They also enjoy multiple opportunities to interact with clinical staff, which is comforting to many.
 And evenings and weekends are free so there’s no reason to worry about missing time with family and friends.